Simon-Fuhaoyuan/EE447-MobileInternet/README.md

 ## Homework
 HW1: Best order for detecting edges in a joint graph.

+HW2: Double-spending problem in bitcoin.

 ## Lab (All for android programming)
 Lab1: Implement a Hello world GUI, and make some changes to one of four following examples.
 * Draw line sample
 * Group messages
 * Tiny dialer
 * Account & Password login interface

+Lab2: Measurement of WiFi signal Strength, together with a positioning algorithm.

 ## Project
 Knowledge Entropy